mantczakaus/ont_amplicon/README.md

 A qc report will be generated in text and html formats summarising the read counts recovered after the pre-processing step.

+If the user wants to check the data after preprocessing before performing downstream analysis, they can apply the parameter ``--preprocessing_only``.

 ### Clustering step (RATTLE)